Inspect multiple imputation model

 - preds

-The imputation model predictor(s), specified as a string (space delimited)
+Optional fully observed imputation model predictor(s), specified as a string (space delimited) or a list

-The partially observed variable's missingness indicator, specified as a string
+The complete record indicator, specified as a string

 - mdag

-The DAG, specified as a string using dagitty syntax
+The DAG, specified as a string using dagitty syntax, or as a dagitty graph object

 Value